Stevekk11/Project-portfolio/README.md

 # Introduction
 This app is used as an GUI for a database in MS SQL Server 2022.
-You can use it to open any database, or the Doprava database for which it has dedicated functionality.
+You can use it to open any database, or the Transport database for which it has dedicated functionality.

 # Setup